Misinformation wars have been going on forever

 The rise of fake news has highlighted the erosion of long-standing institutional bulwarks against misinformation in the internet age.
 There is a need for a new system of safeguards to address the vulnerabilities of individuals, institutions, and society to manipulations by malicious actors.

 In conclusion, fake news is misinformation on steroids.
 It requires common sense, critical thinking, and a cool head to see through it.
 Looking at the news in aggregate and focusing on the trends is essential, rather than fixating on individual stories.
-This approach allows us to see the forest for the trees, providing a broader perspective on the issue.
+This approach allows us to see the forest for the trees, providing a broader perspective.

 Fake News Is Misinformation for people with common sense.